-Figure 43 and Figure 44 show the furnace and evaporator coil using a separate drain.
-If necessary the condensate line from the furnace and evaporator coil can drain together.
-See Figure 46 through Figure 47.

-Upflow furnace (Figure 43) - In upflow furnace applications the field provided vent must be a minimum 1" to a maximum 2" length above the condensate drain outlet connection.
-Any length above 2" may result in a flooded heat exchanger if the combined primary drain line were to become restricted.
+4. Figure 38 shows the furnace and evaporator coil using a separate drain.
+If necessary, the condensate line from the furnace and evaporator coil can drain together.
+See Figure 39.
+The field provided vent must be a minimum 1" to a maximum 2" length above the condensate drain outlet connection.